yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 * stream_id
 * type

-Depending on the event, there may be additional data elements (columns), such as "kernel_type".
+Depending on the event, there may be additional data elements (columns).

 These event data can be accessed, like any other data element belonging to a given event, with the following common Python syntax: